Selective "Selective Prediction": Reducing Unnecessary Abstention in Vision-Language Reasoning: OK-VQA and Sherlock Task Details

 We apply \recoverr\ using A-OKVQA-calibrated VLMs for two new tasks, OK-VQA and Sherlock.

 OK-VQA~\cite{marino2019ok} is a VQA task that, similar to A-OKVQA, requires external knowledge and commonsense reasoning.
 We evaluate on the OK-VQA validation set, consisting of 5,046 instances.

 Sherlock~\cite{hesselhwang2022abduction} is an abductive reasoning task, where images and image regions are paired with inferences.
 The original task formulations in Sherlock (retrieval, localization, human rating comparison) do not directly apply to generative VLMs that take image and text inputs and produce text outputs.
 We re-formulate the comparison task into a binary judgment task, where the VLM must output whether a given inference is true for an image or not.
 An image-region-inference triple is paired with two human ratings that rate the inference as true, false, or neutral.
 We treat instances where both humans agree that the inference is true as positive instances, and both humans agree that it is false as negative instances.
 We end up with a dataset of 561 image-region-inference triples.
-Each triple is presented to the VLM by drawing a region box onto the image, and forming a templated question in the following format: \begin{quote} Is the given inference true for the given image? \{Inference\} Options: yes, no \end{quote} We observe poor calibration on these tasks, possibly due to the out-of-distribution nature of images with region boxes drawn on, due to which we do not perform \recoverr\ experiments by calibrating on these respective datasets.
+Each triple is presented to the VLM by drawing a region box onto the image, and forming a templated question in the following format: \begin{quote} Is the given inference true for the given image or not? \{ Inference \} Options: yes, no \end{quote}